European Commission grants marketing authorization for acanthamoeba keratitis treatment

 Image credit: AdobeStock/mputsylo

-The European Commission (EC) announced a marketing authorization approval for Avanzanite Bioscience’s Akantior (polyhexanide) for the treatment of acanthamoeba keratitis (AK).
+Avanzanite Bioscience has announced that the European Commission (EC) has approved a marketing authorization for Akantior (polyhexanide) for the treatment of acanthamoeba keratitis (AK).
 After 16 years of research and development, the monotherapy eye drop is now the first and only authorized medical product for the treatment of AK in the world, according to a news release.

 The marketing authorization from the EC follows a positive opinion from the European Medicines Agency’s (EMA) Committee for Medicinal Product for Human Use and a recommendation by the EMA’s Committee for Orphan Medicinal Products.
 The solution will be targeted for both adult and pediatric patients 12 years and older who experience AK.